vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `ct unset memory` *id*
   Unset memory limits.
 This command is a shortcut to `ct cgparams unset`.

+`ct cp` *id* *new-id*
+  Copy container *id* to *new-id*.

+    `--[no-]consistent`
+      When cloning a running container, it has to be stopped if the copy is to be consitent.
+Inconsistent copy will not contain data that the running container has in memory and have not yet been saved to disk by its applications.
+Enabled by default.

+    `--pool` *pool*
+      Name of the target pool.
+By default, container *new-id* is created on the same pool as container *id*.

+    `--user` *user*
+      Name of the target user.
+By default, the user of container *id* is used.
+      When copying to a different pool, the target user has to exist before `ct cp` is run.

+    `--group` *group*
+      Name of the target group.
+By default, the group of container *id* is used.
+      When copying to a different pool, the target group has to exist before `ct cp` is run.

+    `--dataset` *name*
+      Custom name of a dataset from the target pool, where the new container's root filesystem will be stored.

 `ct chown` *id* *user*
   Move container *id* to user namespace *user*.
 The container has to be stopped first.